youjibiying/GHSC_H-GNNs/README.md

 ## Citation

-This repository is build based on AllSet [official repository](https://github.com/jianhao2016/AllSet).
 If you find this work or our code implementation helpful for your own resarch or work, please cite our paper.
 ```
 @inproceedings{zhang2025unified,